BekaValentine/Asteria/README.md

-# YAPL: Yet Another Programming Language
+# Asteria: Yet Another Programming Language

 A pure, strict, eager, Haskell-like functional programming language for both scripting and systems programming, and maybe more!